11:00am - 1:10pm

 Crafting Class, Sharon

 Make and Take - Make your own hairpiece (or other accessory) and take it with you!
 Sharon is a professional artist, making custom designs for dancers all over the world, and she'll guide you through the process of creating your own item!
-Please note that there is a materials fee for this class which will be posted before the event.
+Please note that there is a $25 materials fee for this class which will be payable to Sharon.

 11:30am - 12:30pm